seagle0128/doom-modeline/README.md

    For more details, refer to [#209](https://github.com/seagle0128/doom-modeline/issues/209) and [#224](https://github.com/seagle0128/doom-modeline/issues/224).

+1. Can `doom-modeline` show match count while search with `evil-search`?

+   Yes.
+For better experience, should enable `anzu-mode` and load `evil-anzu`.

 1. How to show that the R is running in inferior ess R mode?